ericdahl/tf-vpc-sandbox/README.md

 - TGW Attachment 1-1 TGW Route Table association
   - TGW-A can only be associated to one route table
 - VPC can be attached up to once to a particular TGW

+## pfSense startup failure

+I ran into an issue where pfSense would get stuck in initializing on first boot.
+System logs showed it auto-reboot for no clear reason.
+I ended up terminating and relaunching 3 times until it was stable (same configuration).
+Not very satisfying.